HorizonRobotics/alf/docs/notes/hybrid_and_offline_rl_training.rst

 - Online training: the training involves online interaction with the environment and all the data required for training is obtained through interaction with with the environment.
-Typical RL algorthms including both on-policy and off-policy RL methods fall into this category.
+Typical RL algorithms including both on-policy and off-policy RL methods fall into this category.
 - Offline training: there is no online interaction with the environment, and all the data for training is pre-collected and provided as a fixed dataset.